arafatm/arafatm.github.io/quotes.md

 How Luck Happens `So trade out your map for a compass.` Immanuel Kant `Act that you use humanity, whether in your own person or in the person of any other, always at the same time as an end, never merely as a means.`
 Indian philosopher J Krishnamurti, Nonviolent Communication `Observing without evaluation is the highest form of intelligence.`
+J.K.
+Rowling, from her book “Harry Potter and the Philosopher’s Stone.” `It does not do to dwell on dreams and forget to live.`
 James Clear `A strategy for thinking clearly: Rather than trying to be right, assume you are wrong and try to be less wrong.` James Clear `How long will you put off what you are capable of doing, just to continue what you are comfortable doing?.` James Clear `You know yourself mostly by your thoughts.
 Everyone else in the world knows you only by your actions.
 Remember this when you feel misunderstood.
 You have to do or say something for others to know how you feel.`